Ozzuke/boar/README.md

 # boar
 `boar` (Book Of All References) is a program for storing links, program names etc. They can be added into different categories and can optionally have a description.
 ## Usage
 - Program has to be in a directory that's in the $PATH environment variable and named `boar` to be used as is, otherwise instead of `boar` `./boar.py` (if in the same directory) has to be used.
+It must also be executable by the user.
 - When ran for the first time, it asks to create a directory at either ~/.boar or ~/.config/boar and creates a few files there.
 The book, by default contains a template entry and two template items.
 - `boar ls [category]` – view either all categories and items within them or just a specific category if it's ID (it's position, starting from 1) or short name is passed.
 Items with a link have `[L]` printed after their name and if configured so, will have the link shown on the line under them.
 When viewing only a specific category, item links are always shown.
 Calling `boar` without any arguments is interpreted as `boar ls`.
 - `boar add [category] [item name]` – add an item to a category.
 Category ID or short name and the name for the item can be passed from the comman line, otherwise they are asked for with a prompt.
 The program will then prompt for a description and a link to be entered for the item, both of which can be omitted.
 Absolute links should include the `https://` part if using links in the exported HTML page is desired.